UmaNagi/VRChatGroupAutoModeration/README.md

-Excellent — let’s rebuild your **entire README.md** from top to bottom, fully corrected, complete, and GitHub‑safe.
-This version includes everything you’ve written so far, all missing sections, and fixes every formatting issue that caused scroll breaks or rendering cut‑offs.

----

 # 🐇 VRChat Group Auto Moderation
 A lightweight, safe, and ToS‑compliant **moderation assistant** for VRChat group owners.
 Created by **Loppy The Bunny** to help group moderators protect their communities inside group instances.